nemoarchive/documentation/download_restricted.md

 More information is available in the [Google Cloud billing account documentation](https://cloud.google.com/billing/docs/).

+Charges are billed through a Google Cloud *project* linked to your billing account.
+If you do not already have one, create a project at [https://console.cloud.google.com/projectcreate](https://console.cloud.google.com/projectcreate) and select your billing account when prompted.
+Make a note of the project's **Project ID**.
+This is your GCP project code, which you will need for the command line examples in Step 3b.

 #### Step 3a.
 Access via the GCP Browser Web Interface